akaibull/Playing-with-Docker/README.md

-# docker2.0 repository with never and better approach
+# docker2.0 repository with newer and better approach